 You're investing tons of time and money in marketing, trying to make the proverbial phone ring.
 You're banking on the growth that your marketing will bring to pay you back for the effort and spend.

 But with your attention so focused on the details – topics, articles, keywords, photos, calls to action, and metrics – have you let a vital element of your campaign slip?

 Use our Digital Marketing Sanity Check once a month to make sure you're giving attention to the things that matter, so you'll get the results you need.

-But first, let me illustrate the importance keeping an eye on things.
+But first, let me illustrate the importance of keeping an eye on things.

 Coffee Case Study: The Missing Link

 Starbucks made this mistake with me just a few days ago.
 They have a location just a mile or so from my home, and they do a brilliant job of luring me back there through promotions I see on their iPhone App.

 Hooked by an offer for double points, or just tired of sitting at my desk alone, I hopped in my car and was there in 5 minutes (attract).
 In my mind there was a promise that Starbucks had spent millions of dollars to create: a trendy but friendly barista would be waiting to make my delicious espresso drink ("let me know if it's not perfect") and I'd sit down on a cozy couch with my laptop being incredibly productive around other happy, productive people (engage).

 But after a few of minutes standing at the counter the dream fell apart.
 A manager type just the other side of the pastry fridge was busy working his clip-boarded checklist, obviously annoyed by the employee who was making an excuse to go home early.
 A third person worked the register for the customer in front of me, and then disappeared.
 No one made eye contact.
 Ever.

 I'm a particularly patient and understanding man.
 But at some point I became uncomfortable.
 It was then I remembered my awesome espresso machine at home that would give me my drink for practically free.
 So I pivoted, and made my way out the door.